 You wouldn’t have to manually rethread the seat harness as it is connected to the headrest which you can just move up and down should you need to adjust the harness height.
-However, when using it with the tiny fit insert, that insert will have to be manually rethreaded.

 And lastly, it comes in pretty colors and designs.

 The first thing I am worried about this seat is how difficult it can be to adjust the seat harness.
 If this will be used on a daily basis, then you will have a problem.

 It is doable to access the straps from behind the seat when in a rear-facing mode so you can adjust the straps easily.
 But I doubt if you can comfortably adjust it in the forward-facing mode, especially that the back of this car seat will be firmly pressed against your vehicle’s seat.